-PRICE vs TIME vs CONVENIENCE (its up to you to choose which ones are more important to you).
+PRICE vs TIME vs CONVENIENCE (it's up to you to choose which ones are most important to you).

 In summary, I will more often than not, give you at least two numbers – an AS IS price, and at least one number of what it could be worth, if maximizing your returns is the biggest concern.*